-The nuts and bolts of local goverment are really the non glamours basics of water, sewer and garbage (solid waste).
+The nuts and bolts of the local government are really the non-glamours basics of water, sewer and garbage (solid waste).
 The CRD is the local service provider for Salt Spring.
 On the night of 24 Nov 2016 Russ Smith Senior Manager, Environmental Resource Management for the CRD put on a waste presentation.
 Here is a copy of the slide show for his presentation.

 Not covered during the presentation but important is the Ganges Sewer upgrade.
 Here is a map of what is covered by the Ganges Sewer system on Salt Spring; 20141201-gangessewerageinfrastructure Here is info about the 3.9 million dollar upgrade to the Ganges Sewer system. sewer upgrade

 Here is a letter from Russ Smith to all those that attended the presentation I have posted it here for all who could not make it to this excellent presentation;

 Thank you for attending the Salt Spring Island waste management information sharing session on November 24, 2016.
 I have attached the presentation by Capital Regional District (CRD) staff for your information.
 The meeting was chaired by Director McIntyre who provided opening and closing remarks.
 No formal minutes were taken.
 A high level summary of the main topics of interest discussed and actions arising from the meeting is provided below.

 There was a lot of discussion about the kitchen scraps ban.
 Participants identified a desire for more education, including presentations in local schools, curriculum information, ads in the Driftwood, promotion of onsite digesters, and outreach displays at local stores.